|

 • Coconut coir

-We sprinkle a bit in the bag after each use.
-It really helps keep things fresh, especially on longer camping trips.
+I sprinkle a little in the bag after each use.
+It keeps things fresh, especially if you’re out there for more than a day or two.

 Portable Privacy Options